epicweb-dev/react-suspense/README.md

 That said, the concepts in this workshop will very likely be applicable when these features are stable, so enjoy the workshop!

+## NOTICE:

+This workshop deals a lot with error boundaries and it's important to note that create-react-app has a special and helpful "Error Overlay" component that will sometimes be displayed when an error occurs (whether your app implements error boundaries or not).
+For you to see the error handling within the app, you'll need to close that overlay by clicking the "x" in the upper-right.

 ## Prerequisites

 - Install the React DevTools